 If you want to get a bit technical about the process and wow your friends with your new knowledge, here’s a bit about how the polyester satin is made.

 When this material is made it is weaved in such a way that it has “floating” yarns across the top.
 No this doesn’t mean that your ties are haunted!
 By having these loose yarns it creates the smooth finish that many people like to have in their wedding ties.

 Now if the polyester satin isn’t for you, and you want something with a little extra, this is where the shantung finish maybe for you.
 The shantung finish adds that extra texture into the ties, cravats, bows, whatever you’re having for the groomsmen.

 To get the textured finish that many grooms like, unlike the polyester satin, the yarns of the fabric are all a little bit different, using irregular thread, so when it’s woven together you get the really cool textured affect for the ties.

 We have swatches for all fabric finishes, so if you click here, you can have a look at all the colours we have available.

 Another really popular fabric that we have is the silk.
 Our silk ties are in the twill weave, and you can spot this by the diagonal weave (or stripe) that is formed across the tie.
 Silk ties are generally that little bit more expensive because of how they are made.

 Another little technical fact for you about the silk, is around the process of making the ties.
 The reason that the silks can look like many different shades in different lights is because inside the silk itself is a triangular prism like structure.
 Because of this structure the silk is able to absorb lights from different angles, and therefore reflect different tones.
 Pretty cool huh?

-So that’s a little bit around the satin, silks and shantung fabrics that we have, and hopefully it’s answered any of the questions to go with them.
+So that’s a little bit around the satin, silks, pattern, crepe and shantung fabrics that we have, and hopefully it’s answered any of the questions to go with them.
 If you do have anymore questions though, just give us a call or drop us an email and we’d be happy to help!